oracle-livelabs/developer/db-operator-k8s/deploy-db-bv/deploy-db-on-bv.md

   132.145.249.43:1521/ORCLPDB1
   ```

-- Use your string to compose a command looking like the below, replacing **Your_passwd** with the one you specified:
+5. Use your string to compose a command looking like the below, replacing **Your_passwd** with the one you specified:

   ```
-  sqlplus sys/Your_Passwd@132.145.249.43:1521/ORCLPDB1 as sysdba
+  <copy>sqlplus sys/Your_Passwd@132.145.249.43:1521/ORCLPDB1 as sysdba</copy>
   ```

-  You can quit sqlplus with the `quit` command.
+6. You can quit sqlplus with the `quit` command.